You save £122.75Valid until 01/01/1970

 Electro osmosis damp proofing systems generate sufficient osmotic flow to overcome the capillary forces that cause rising damp.
-An electro osmotic damp proof course utilises a series of platinum coated anodes, commercially pure titanium connecting wire, a copper coated cathode and a regulated power supply to drive excess moisture down the wall and back into the ground.
+Such damp proofing course utilises a series of platinum coated anodes, commercially pure titanium connecting wire, a copper coated cathode and a regulated power supply to drive excess moisture down the wall and back into the ground.

 The anodes are inserted into brick, concrete or stone walls at regular intervals.
 The copper cathode is buried into the ground at a lower level and at least a meter or two from the walls.
 The power regulator imparts a small, but perfectly safe electrical current through the wall.